wooc82/vmgr/Readme.txt

 6.)
 Show port forwarding config
 7.)
 Generate / update port forwarding config
 8.)
 Update ssh config file on the server for accessing VMs from outside the NAT network 9.)
-Generate / update configs for RDP sessions to access Windows servers from outside NAT network (get ip)
+Generate / update configs for RDP sessions to access Windows servers from outside NAT network